Joe Giudice’s Celebrity Boxing Opponent Is Confirmed, Reality Star Will Fight Ojani Noa In October

-Former The Real Housewives of New Jersey star, Joe Giudice, has finally found an opponent for his upcoming boxing match.
-Celebrity Boxing Promoter Damon Feldman told TMZ that the reality star would be fighting actor Ojani Noa.
+Former Real Housewives of New Jersey star Joe Giudice has finally found an opponent for his upcoming boxing match.
+Celebrity boxing promoter Damon Feldman told TMZ that the reality star would be fighting actor Ojani Noa.

 The opponent had not been confirmed when Joe inked the deal to compete in the boxing match last month.
-The former reality star has said that who he would be boxing wasn’t a concern of his.
+At the time, the former reality star said he was not concerned about who he would be boxing.

 “It doesn’t matter to me.
 I’m not afraid of anybody.
 I don’t care who it is… I’ll get in the ring with anybody,” Joe told The Daily Mail.

 The Italian Jersey star has even gone on the record saying that he would be up for a fight with superstar boxer Mike Tyson.
 Giudice said a match with Tyson “would be fun, you know what I mean, it’d definitely be fun.”
-Although he wasn’t discounting the former heavyweight’s background.
+Although, he wasn’t discounting the former heavyweight’s background.

 “He’s tough and that’s his business,” Joe said of Tyson’s boxing experience.